MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 Messaging allows for asynchronous, loosely coupled communication between systems or components.
 Messaging is commonly used in integration scenarios to decouple the source and destination systems.
 For more information on messaging and multitenancy, see [Architectural approaches for messaging in multitenant solutions](../approaches/messaging.md).

-When you use messaging as part of integrating with your tenants' systems, consider whether you should use [shared access signatures for Azure Service Bus](/azure/service-bus-messaging/service-bus-sas) or [Azure Event Hubs](/azure/event-hubs/authorize-access-shared-access-signature).
+When you use messaging as part of an integration with your tenants' systems, consider whether you should use [shared access signatures for Azure Service Bus](/azure/service-bus-messaging/service-bus-sas) or [Azure Event Hubs](/azure/event-hubs/authorize-access-shared-access-signature).
 Shared access signatures enable you to grant limited access to your messaging resources to third parties without enabling them to access the rest of your messaging subsystem.

 In some scenarios, you might provide different service level agreements (SLAs) or quality of service (QoS) guarantees to different tenants.
 For example, a subset of your tenants might expect to have their data export requests processed more quickly than others.
 By using the [Priority Queue pattern](../../../patterns/priority-queue.yml), you can create separate queues for different levels of priority, with different worker instances to prioritize them accordingly.

 ### Composable integration components

-In some scenarios, you might need to integrate with many different tenants, each of which uses different data formats or different types of network connectivity.
+Sometimes you might need to integrate with many different tenants, each of which uses different data formats or different types of network connectivity.

 A common approach in integration is to build and test individual steps that perform the following types of actions: